statechannels/statechannels/packages/app-wallet-interface/source/index.html.md

 - otherwise unsupported
 - out-of-date

 states will not trigger this notification.
+Similarly, a countersignature on an already-supported state will not trigger this notification.

 ```json
 {